 Most financial experts define a bad credit score as anything below a 600, but each lender has its own standards when reviewing applications.
 The average American has a credit score of 687, which helps put the range into perspective.

-If you have a poor credit score, you’ve probably had a combination of negative items on your credit report, like missed payments, delinquencies, or maybe even a bankruptcy or foreclosure.
+If you have poor credit, you’ve probably had a combination of negative items on your credit report, like missed payments, delinquencies, or maybe even a bankruptcy or foreclosure.

 You can always request a free credit report to figure out what exactly is keeping your score so low.
 In fact, we recommend checking your credit report every year.